PROPERTY JOURNAL

 Some 73% of RICS tech partners say they are now using AI as part of their services as follows.

-It is predicted that AI solutions will continue to inspire innovation throughout this year, transforming traditional practices and enhancing efficiency.
+It is predicted that AI will continue to inspire innovation throughout this year, transforming traditional practices and enhancing efficiency.

 Examples of AI use by RICS tech partners include services provided by VU.CITY and Alice Technologies

 The former uses generative AI in city planning, by providing a generative design tool that reduces site and design feasibility risks.
-Their tool provides stakeholders with 3D visualisations and data-derived insights so they can better understand the impact of urban development.
+Its tool provides stakeholders with 3D visualisations and data-derived insights so they can better understand the impact of urban development.

 Related article